globewalldesk/revuu/README.md

 ## Development to do list

-* Badly needs a total refactoring.
+* Refactoring started, but needs to be finished.
 * Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
 Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).
 No